 Developing a business case will help you quantify the benefits you expect.
 This will guide you in improving your processes and defining your business requirements.
 Your ERP system will be more likely to deliver a high ROI if it’s configured based on optimized processes.

 If you’re comparing the ROI of several different ERP systems, you may find Panorama’s ROI Calculator useful.

 Do you know the long-term outlook of the ERP solutions you’re evaluating?
 While SAP and Oracle aren’t likely to go out of business any time soon, they may stop supporting certain products.
 It’s also worth knowing where a vendor plans to invest their R&D in the future, as it’s your responsibility to select a product that will support your organization in the long-term.

 You should conduct industry research to determine if a software product is on par with its competition.
 If not, the vendor may be planning to discontinue the product.
 In the short-term, product stagnation hurts your business as you’ll spend a fortune on customization just to remain innovative.

 Before evaluating ERP software, you should define a digital strategy.
 What are the pain points of your current IT infrastructure, and what needs to change to support your organizational objectives?

 While new technology can bring much needed change, the only way to enable long-term, large-scale change is through business process reengineering and organizational change management.
-Even if you select the best solution from among SAP, Oracle and Microsoft Dynamics, you won’t transform your organization unless you enable change by focusing on your people and processes.
+Even if you select the best solution from among SAP and Oracle, you won’t transform your organization unless you enable change by focusing on your people and processes.

 Measuring customer experience isn’t easy, but it is essential if you hope to improve your customer experience.
 Understanding the drivers of customer satisfaction can help you determine where to invest your time and money.